david-martin/PSNjs/README.md

 Alternatively, add PSNjs to your package file or local install with 'npm install PSNjs'.

-If you are recieving errors with node-expat, enture you have installed the libexpat-dev package.

-    sudo apt-get install libexpat-dev

 ## Installing from Git

 CLone the repo. cd into the directory and link to gain access to PSNjs on your system.